ggreer/the_silver_searcher/README.md

   Notes:
   - This installs a [release](https://github.com/JFLarvoire/the_silver_searcher/releases) of ag.exe optimized for Windows.
-  - winget.exe now is the default command-line package manager for Windows 10.
+  - winget.exe now is the default command-line package manager for Windows 10 and Windows 11.
     It is supported on Windows 10 build 1709 or newer.
     If needed, it can be installed from the Microsoft Store, where it is called "App Installer".
     It can also be installed manually using instructions on its [github home](https://github.com/microsoft/winget-cli).